AdityaGawali/Magnesmotors/README.md

 Sec-WebSocket-Key: Sb0llpkUl572foZxqBOxMw==
 Sec-WebSocket-Extensions: permessage-deflate; client_max_window_bits
 ```
-The server has to read Sec-WebSocket-Key, concatinate the magic string ```258EAFA5-E914-47DA-95CA-C5AB0DC85B11``` to it, take the SHA1 of it, and return the base64 encoded result to the client For acknowledgement as Handshake.
+The server has to read Sec-WebSocket-Key, concatinate the  string ```258EAFA5-E914-47DA-95CA-C5AB0DC85B11``` to it, take the SHA1 of it, and return the base64 encoded result to the client For acknowledgement as Handshake.

 ##### Tasks completed: